AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootEnableDirtyTracking/README.md

 **Description:** Prior to Hibernate version 5, the *Dirty Checking* mechanism relies on Java Reflection API for checking every property of every managed entity.
 Starting with Hibernate version 5, the *Dirty Checking* mechanism can rely on the *Dirty Tracking* mechanism (which is the capability of an entity to track its own property changes) which requires Hibernate *Bytecode Enhancement* to be present in the application.
 The *Dirty Tracking* mechanism sustain a better performance, especially when you have a relatively large number of entitites.

 During *Bytecode Enhancement* the entity classes bytecode is instrumented by Hibernate by adding a tracker, `$$_hibernate_tracker`.
-Commonly, the instrumentation takes place at build-time, but it can be configured to take place at runtime or deploy-time as well.
+Commonly (by default), the instrumentation takes place at build-time, but it can be configured to take place at runtime or deploy-time as well.

 Adding *Bytecode Enhancement* and enabling *Dirty Tracking* can be done via a plugin added via Maven, Gradle or Ant.
 We use Maven, therefore we add it in `pom.xml`.